 - Links & attachments.
 Embedded links or referenced files outside the indexed scope won’t be followed unless those targets are also linked and indexed.

-2) Retrieval & answer‑quality limits (RAG realities)
+2) Retrieval & answer‑quality limits

 - Token budgets force summarization.
-SureLink can’t send “all your docs” to the model; it selects and compresses top passages.
+SureLink AI can’t send “all your docs” to the model; it selects and compresses top passages.
 Important context can be missed if it’s not retrieved.

 - Conflicting sources.
 When two documents disagree, the LLM may blend or hedge.
 Ask for direct quotes with file and page to anchor answers.